ZengruiHan/ZengruiHan.github.io/_pages/about.md

 **About Me**

 - Starting in Fall 2025, I will be a Brin Postdoctoral Fellow in the Mathematics Department at the University of Maryland, College Park.
+I have defended my Ph.D. thesis on March 10, 2025.

 - I’m a fifth year Ph.D. student at the Department of Mathematics of Rutgers University, working under <a href="https://sites.math.rutgers.edu/~borisov/">Professor Lev Borisov</a>.
 I obtained my bachelor's degree from University of Science and Technology of China (USTC) in 2020.